Carl Warner

-These images can take up to two or three days to build and photograph and then a couple of days retouching and fine tuning the images to blend all the elements together.
-Carl spends a lot of time planning each image before shooting in order to choose the best ingredients to replicate larger scale shapes and forms within nature, so he spends a lot of time staring at vegetables in supermarkets which makes him seem a little odd!
-However, he is careful to point out that finding the right shaped broccoli to use as a tree is an all important task.

-“Although there is a fair amount of waste, there is a lot of food left over which is always shared out with the team, though most of the food used in the sets have either been super glued or pinned and none of this makes for good eating!”

-Artist
+Life and work

 Foodscapes

 After his success on the internet creating food art images, he began to make more elaborate works, often made to look like famous landmarks, and always made out of real food.
 The goal of these projects is to trick the human eye into thinking the scene is real at first glance, and Warner uses anything from fresh vegetables and fruits to bread, cheese, and sometimes meat and fish, as well as Tungsten lights in order to create the appearance of sunlight.
 These elaborate Foodscapes are his most popular work and he often gets hired to create them for large food production companies.

 Bodyscapes

 Warner's more recent Bodyscapes is a series of bodyscapes which repeat body parts in a pattern that creates the illusion of a landscape.
 This piece is meant to redefine portraiture by focusing on the importance of every part of our bodies.
 Warner creates these portraits by photographing the body parts individually and editing them together in order to create a landscape effect.